 Bake the crust for about 5 minutes and then remove from oven and allow it to cool until you’re ready to use.

-CHEESECAKE + FILLING:
+BEAT TOGETHER THE CHEESECAKE FILLING:

-In the bowl of an electric mixer, mix together on low speed: the cream cheese, pure cane sugar, and flour until combined.
+In the bowl of an electric mixer, mix together on low speed: the cream cheese, sugar, and flour until combined.
 Be sure to scrape the sides and bottom of the bowl if needed.

 Change mixer attachment to a whisk and beat on medium-high speed for 5 minutes or so until completely smooth and lump-free.

-Pour the batter into the prepared pan until 3/4 filled. **NOTE: Leaving a bit of room at the top prevents the cheesecake from spilling over while baking.**
+Pour the batter into the prepared pan until ¾ filled.
+NOTE: Leaving a bit of room at the top prevents the cheesecake from spilling over while baking.